L.L.Bean: History

-According to Bean, relating the incorporation of the company, "officers elected Nov.
-16, 1934...L.L.
-Bean, President and Treasurer; Carl Bean Vice President and Assistant Treasurer; Jack Gorman, my son-in-law, Vice President and Clothing Buyer; and Warren Bean, my son, Clerk."
-Gross sales for his company amounted to $1 million in 1946, increasing to $3.8 million in 1966, $20.4 million in 1974, and $237.4 million in 1984.
+In 1934, L.L.
+Bean was named President and Treasurer, Carl Bean was named Vice President and assistant treasurer, Jack Gorman (L.L.
+Bean's son-in-law) was named Vice President and clothing buyer, and Warren Bean was named clerk.

+Gross sales for the company amounted to $1 million in 1946, increasing to $3.8 million in 1966, $20.4 million in 1974, and $237.4 million in 1984.

 The 220000 sqft L.L.Bean retail store campus in Freeport, Maine, is open 24 hours a day, 365 days a year.

+As of February 26, 2024, L.L.Bean discontinued mail orders and shifted business entirely to online and telephone orders.

+Leadership

-Leon L. Bean died on February 5, 1967, in Pompano Beach, Florida and was buried in Webster Cemetery in Freeport.
-The company passed into the directorship of Bean's grandson, Leon Gorman, from that time until 2001, when Gorman decided to take the position of chairman.
+After Leon L. Bean's death in 1967, the company passed into the directorship of Bean's grandson, Leon Gorman, from that time until 2001, when Gorman decided to take the position of chairman.
 Christopher McCormick assumed the role of CEO, the first non-family member to assume the title.
 On May 19, 2013, Shawn Gorman, 47, a great-grandson of the company's founder, was elected L.L.Bean's chairman.
 The company announced a US$125,000 donation to a new scholarship fund upon Leon Gorman's death in 2015, representing about 2.5 years of tuition at Bowdoin College, Gorman's alma mater.

 Stephen Smith was named chief executive officer (CEO) in November 2015, the first time in the company's 103-year history that a CEO had been hired from outside the company.
+In July 2025, the company announced that Smith would step down as CEO in Spring 2026; his replacement has yet to be determined.